 Three Key Points for Selecting the Right City

 - Consider a city that is near the capital city of the province.
 Choosing a city near the provincial capital will enable you to more easily and efficiently access the bigger job market while keeping your living costs relatively low.

 - Consider a city that offers services to new immigrants.
 Choose a city that provides new immigrant supports such as classes in English and French, help with writing a Canadian or local style résumé, workshops on soft skill development, and numerous job fairs through employment centres.
 Such services ease the process of settling in Canada and enable you to pursue the core professional development you need to secure employment in the North American job market.

 - Consider a city that offers attractive higher education prospects.
 Opting for a city that has at least one major university or college will allow you to pursue a certificate, diploma, degree, or stackable credential in your field.

-These six considerations will help you select the best province and city for achieving your immigration goals.
+These six considerations will help you select the best Canadian province and city for achieving your immigration goals.

 The views and opinions expressed in this article are those of the author(s) and do not necessarily reflect the official policy or position of World Education Services (WES).